naman2304/notes/ddia.md

   * Horizontal: sharding (generalized hardware).
 Might have to do distributed transaction (super tough!):
     * Involves multiple shards with one value incrementing on one, decrementing on another (like money transfer)
     * Joins involving multiple shards
+* **Normalization** -- data is mostly normalized using foreign keys.
 * **Impedance Mismatch** - With a SQL model, if data is stored in a relational tables, an awkward translation layer is translated, this is called _impedance mismatch_.
 * **Joins** - In relational databases, it's normal to refer to rows in other tables by ID, because joins are easy.
 Great for many-to-many relationships.
 * **Schema Flexibility** - schema-on-write, like static (compile time) type checking (C++, Java) where schema is handled at DB layer
 * **Locality** - not so great locality as tables are stored physically at different place on disk.
+Bad data locality can lead to distributed transactions like two-phase commit or do joins across datacenters (which is slow).
 Some databases do it differently -- Google Spanner offers great locality properties by allowing schema to declare that a table's rows should be interleaved (nested) within a parent table.
-* **Example** - MySQL, PostgreSQL, Oracle, SQL Server
+* **Example** - MySQL, PostgresSQL, Oracle, SQL Server

 **Document model**
 * The most popular database for business data processing in the 1970s was the IBM's _Information Management System_ (IMS).
 * IMS used a _hierarchical model_ and like document databases worked well for one-to-many relationships, but it made many-to-any relationships difficult, and it didn't support joins.
+* **Normalization** -- data is mostly denormalized
 * **Impedance Mismatch** - JSON model reduces the impedance mismatch and the lack of schema is often cited as an advantage.
-* JSON representation has better _locality_ than the multi-table SQL schema.
-All the relevant information is in one place, and one query is sufficient.
 * **Joins** - In document databases, joins are not needed for one-to-many tree structures, and support for joins is poor.
 If the database itself does not support joins, you have to emulate a join in application code by making multiple queries (poor performance) (foreign key i.e. document reference concept is there, but have limitation that you cannot refer directly to a nested item within a document)
 * **Schema Flexibility** - schema-on-read, like dynamic (runtime) type checking (Python) where schema is handled at application layer while reading (client have no guarantees what data they will get; called schemaless but that's misleading).
-* **Locality** - great locality as all data of a document is stored at one place.
+* **Locality** - JSON representation has better _locality_ than the multi-table SQL schema.
+All the relevant information is in one place, and one query is sufficient.
 The database typically needs to load the entire document, even if you access only a small portion of it.
 On updates, the entire document usually needs to be rewritten, it is recommended that you keep documents fairly small.
 * **Example** - MongoDB, CouchDB, RethinkDB, Espresso

 **PostgreSQL does support storing JSON documents in a single cell.
 RethinkDB supports relational-like joins in its query language.
 Relational and document databases are becoming more similar over time**